Ram Chandra Chatterjee: First parachute descent

 On 22 March 1890, Chatterjee set off in 'The Empress of India', fitted with a parachute from the Tivoli Gardens, near Minto Park in Kolkata at 5-30PM.
 And then arrived the moment he made history, when he leaped from an altitude of 3,500 ft and landed by parachute.
 The event was attended by His Excellency, the Amban, the Chinese Ambassador, Percival Spencer, Abanindranath Tagore and Yogindranath Sarkar.
 After the successful descent in a parachute, Chatterjee was given a public reception.

 Tour of India

 The City of Calcutta was not meant for parachuting and Chatterjee therefore procured one for the purpose.
 He renamed it 'Star of India'.

 In November 1890, he made an ascent from Tis Hazari in Delhi and descended in the parachute, which earned him a prestigious reward from Nawab Jalal-ud-Dowlah Muhammad Mumtiaz Ali Khan.
 He repeated his feat on 8 March 1891 in Lahore and then in Rawalpindi.
-At his next stop in Indore he performed his feat on November, 1891 at the request of the Maharaja of Indore in presence of the Viceroy.
+At his next stop in Indore he performed his feat in November 1891 at the request of the Maharaja of Indore in presence of the Viceroy.
 He followed it up in Agra in February 1892 and Varanasi in April 1892.